survivemin/survivemin/README.md

 **SURVIVE MIN** is a short horror visual novel built around a very uncomfortable kind of closeness.
 It does not try to scare you by throwing noise at the screen every few seconds.
 Instead, it puts you in a quiet room with Min, gives you just enough time to read the mood, and then asks you to choose what to say next.
 That is where the tension comes from.
 The game feels small on purpose: one conversation, one person watching too carefully, and one player trying to keep things from sliding into something worse.

-You can play it directly in the browser at [survivemin.org](https://survivemin.org).
+You can play it directly in the browser at [SURVIVE MIN](https://survivemin.org "SURVIVE MIN").
 No desktop install is needed, which makes the game easy to try when you want a focused, late-night horror session.
 It works best when you slow down, read every line, and let the pauses do their job.

 ![Min speaking in a dark bedroom scene](https://s.survivemin.org/games/survive-min/assets/screenshot-1.webp)